utah-datascience/utah-datascience.github.io/events.md

 ---

 ### Blurb
-The UofU datathon4justice is aimed at introducing undergraduates to the use of quantitative methods to address social issues.
-The main event is a weekend-long datathon in which teams will tackle environmental justice problems relevant to our SLC community, featuring: keynote addresses by the founders of the Institute for the Quantitative Study of Inclusion, Diversity, and Equity (QSIDE), as well as local activists and researchers studying environmental [stuff]; and consultants from data science, environmental studies, and social justice to answer questions and support teams in their projects.
+The UofU datathon4justice is aimed at introducing undergraduates to the use of quantitative methods to address social justice questions.
+The main event is a weekend-long datathon in which teams will tackle environmental justice problems relevant to our SLC community, featuring: keynote addresses by the founders of the Institute for the Quantitative Study of Inclusion, Diversity, and Equity (QSIDE); presentations from activists and researchers looking at local environmental justice questions; and team support from consultants in data science, environmental studies, and social justice.
 A number of preparatory workshops will be offered leading up to the main event; these workshops will cover a range of programming and data science topics, from introductory Python through specialized data processing toolboxes.
 Finally, teams will have two opportunities to present their work: first in a special datathon4justice session at the Undergraduate Research Symposium, second at the SQuARED Justice conference.

+The datathon has 3 main parts:
+* Preparatory workshops before the event,
+* The main datathon, with keynote addresses and team work time and support,
+* Opportunities to present your work.

+All are welcome to attend the preparatory workshops without taking part in the datathon; see the "Workshops" section for registration information.
+For those interested in taking part in the datathon, registration will open soon.

 ### Dates and Details
 * Date: March 25-26